etalab/plan-ogp-2015-2017/en/ensure-accountability/public-evaluations/commitment-5.md

   - Certain data on activity of the financial jurisdictions, notably the update to the list of publications from the Court and the resources of the financial jurisdictions
   _[[follow-up](https://git.framasoft.org/etalab/suivi/issues/146)]_

-  The Cour des comptes will also study, together with the Prime Minister’s Office, the establishment of a data portal "data.ccomptes.fr", listed on the government portal (data.gouv.fr), in order to systematize a strategy of data management and the opening of public information.
+  The Cour des comptes will also study, together with the Prime Minister's Office, the establishment of a data portal "data.ccomptes.fr", listed on the government portal (data.gouv.fr), in order to systematize a strategy of data management and the opening of public information.

 - **Further involve citizens in the work of the Cour des comptes**